-Administrators can move folders.
+Administrators can move files and folders.

 |Can I sync files to my computer?||

-|Sharing||All team members see the same file set.||Different users might see different files in a folder, depending on their access to individual files.|
+|How does sharing work?||All team members see the same file set.||Different users might see different files in a folder, depending on their access to individual files.|

 |How long do deleted files stay in Trash?||

-||Files or folders in the Trash remain there until the user selects Delete Forever.|
+||Files and folders in the Trash remain there until the user selects Delete Forever.|

-|Can I restore files?||Yes, if you have Edit access or full access.||Yes, if you created it.|
+|Can I restore files?||Yes, if you have Manager, Content manager, or Contributor access.||Yes, if you created it.|

 - Are the files of interest to most or all members of a particular project team?